 There are so many considerations to keep in mind when choosing what college or university to attend, it can be hard to keep it all straight.
 Many students and parents start by narrowing down schools by academic offerings and then scheduling college visits to their top choices.
 But there are many things to consider beyond classes and campuses.

-We asked parents what they wish they had explored when their students were searching for the right school and compiled their responses.
+We asked our Grown and Flown Parents what they wish they had explored when their students were searching for the right school and compiled their responses.

 If your kids have been raised in the California sunshine and they’re looking at a school in the Midwest or the Northeast, the weather differences shouldn’t be taken lightly.
 I went to college in Iowa, and the winters there were no joke.
 Some students may experience Seasonal Affective Disorder, and the stresses of the first year of college mixed with long, cold, gray winters can be a tough combination.